ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 ## Plant Model

-The Plant Model models the primary production from plants in the Virtual Rainforest.
+The Plant Model models the primary production from plants in the Virtual Ecosystem.
 We use the P Model {cite}`prentice_balancing_2014,wang_towards_2017`, to estimate the optimal balance between water loss and photosynthetic productivity and hence gross primary productivity (GPP).
 The P Model requires estimates of the following drivers: